taneemishere/html-code-generation-from-images-with-deep-neural-networks/README.md

 ### Aknowledgement

-This project done in on top of the original work by Tony Beltramelli's [Paper](https://arxiv.org/pdf/1705.07962.pdf) and the [Datasets](https://github.com/tonybeltramelli/pix2code/tree/master/datasets) from him.
+- This project done in on top of the original work by Tony Beltramelli's [Paper](https://arxiv.org/pdf/1705.07962.pdf) and the [Datasets](https://github.com/tonybeltramelli/pix2code/tree/master/datasets) from him.

+- [1] for more information about the AutoEncoders, refer to chapter 14 of the [Deep Learning Book](https://www.deeplearningbook.org/contents/autoencoders.html) by Ian Goodfellow, Yoshua Bengio and Aaron Courville.

-Other references coming soon 👍
+- Other references coming soon 👍